mattcousineau/patches-ohoulihan/README.md

 --write each checksum representation to a txt file

--Add checksum capabiltiies to patches-ohoulihan (this will need to be broken out into smaller chunks)
+-Add checksum capabiltiies to patches-ohoulihan

 --read local files into memory and create checksum representation string